 Nagas – The Warriors of Old India

-Nagas, being a backward tribe, still live in villages atop hills or mountains.
-Their houses are made out of bamboos with thatched roof tops.
-Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side kept open.
+The major population of the Naga warriors still live in villages atop hills or mountains.
+Their houses are made out of bamboos with thatched rooftops.
+Their villages are guarded on the four sides by ditches, pitfalls, and stone walls, with one side, kept open.

 Different tribes have different ways of constructing their houses.
-The houses are usually single storied with different materials used for roofing, like thatched grass, bargeboards and wood.
-The houses have compartments for storing food, cooking and sleeping.
+The houses of Naga Warriors are usually single storied with different materials used for roofing, like thatched grass, bargeboards and wood.
+The houses have compartments for storing food, cooking, and sleeping.
 There are small spaces outside the houses used as gardens and meeting places by the family members.

-After the children are born they stay with their mothers till they are old enough to attend the morung.
+After the children are born they stay with their mothers till they are old enough to attend the Morung.
 The morung is the place where the children live to learn to become useful members of the society, much like the Hindu gurukuls.
-The children learn to take up responsibilities and art of war fare.
+The children learn to take up responsibilities and the art of warfare.
 The society is very open about sex before marriage.

 The villages have an administrative head and councils.
 There are various bodies handling the various matters of the village like tax collection and settlement of disputes.
 Earlier the conflicts were resolved on the basis of the wars where the one who could cut off the head of his opponent was the winner.
-These head cutting wars formed a part of the rituals of the Nagas.
-They had a community skull house where they used to hang these skulls that they had won after they defeated their enemies and cut their head off.
-The men who did not contribute to the community skull house were considered impotents by the other villagers.
+These head cutting wars formed a part of the rituals of the Naga warriors.
+They had a community skull house where they used to hang these skulls that they had won after they defeated their enemies and cut their heads off.
+The men who did not contribute to the community skull house were considered impotent by the other villagers.